reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 ### Resource Based Policy

-Once our subscription has been created, we need to grant the SNS topic, the permission to send messages to our SQS queue.
+Once our subscription has been created, we need to grant our SNS topic, the permission to send messages to our SQS queue.
 This permission needs to be added to our queue's resource-based policy (Access policy).

 You might wonder why this is necessary when we have already granted required IAM permissions to our microservices.
 The answer lies in the way AWS services communicate with each other.
 IAM permissions control what actions an IAM user can perform on an AWS resource, **while resource-based policies determine what actions another AWS service can perform on it**.
 Resource-based policies are attached to an AWS resource (SQS in this context).